oranblackwell/raspberry-pi-vpn-encrypted-downloader/README.md

 Once everything is finished reboot your deivce via: `sudo reboot now`

-## Setting up the network attached storage
+# Setting up the hardrives
 You can check if your drive is available  for mounting via:
 `sudo blkid` or `lsblk`